Magic Moment: Orlando wins lottery, lands No. 1 pick

 It’s the fourth time lottery luck struck for the Magic, who won in back-to-back years in 1992 and 1993, taking Shaquille O’Neal and then trading the rights to Chris Webber for Penny Hardaway.

 Orlando finished with the worst record in the Eastern Conference at 22-60 and missed the playoffs for the eighth time in 10 years.
-But they got a huge win in the lottery, where they had a 14% chance landing the top pick.
+But they got a huge win in the lottery, where they had a 14% chance of winning.

-“It feels great,” president of basketball operations Jeff Weltman said.
-“I’m so happy for our fans.
-They really stuck with us.
-And nights like this help, where you can really show the fruits of why you go through these phases and these cycles.
-And hopefully, they’re really excited by this.”

 Duke’s Paolo Banchero, Gonzaga’s Chet Holmgren, Purdue’s Jaden Ivey and Auburn’s Jabari Smith are widely considered the most likely candidates to be taken first.
 The draft is June 23 in New York.